This content is protected against AI scraping.

-I’ve heard this question from people in their 70s, their 60s…and even their mid-50s.
+I’ve heard questions like these from people in their 70s, their 60s…and even their mid-50s.
 It used to surprise me.
 After all, becoming a writer later in life is very common.
-When I asked people on Twitter to share their stories about becoming a writer after 40, people chimed in right away (you can check that out here.)

 Writers Who Started Late